Create application groups

 - Select Applications in the Studio navigation pane, and then select Create Application Group in the Actions pane.

-- The Create Application Group wizard launches with an Introduction page, which you can remove from future launches of this wizard.
+- The group creation wizard launches with an Introduction page, which you can remove from future launches of this wizard.

 - The wizard guides you through the pages described below.
 When you are done with each page, click Next until you reach the Summary page.